Is there anyone who doesn’t connect with that comic?

 So there’s your mission this week: Be on the lookout for the little victories.

-And when you notice one, pause for 15-30 seconds and really feel it (a lesson learned from Dr. Rick Hanson) — don’t just rush right on to the next challenge.
+And when you notice a victory, no matter how small, pause for 15-30 seconds and really feel it (a lesson learned from Dr. Rick Hanson) — don’t just rush right on to the next challenge.
 Applaud yourself.
 Congratulate yourself.
 Take it in.

 (comic courtesy of Doghouse Diaries)